Gowee/zhconv-rs/README.md

 ## Performance

 Even with all rulesets enabled, zhconv-rs remains faster than most alternatives.
-Check with `cargo bench compare --features opencc`:
+Check with `cargo bench compare --features bench,mediawiki,opencc`:

 ![Comparison with other crates, targetting zh-Hans](violin-to-hans.svg)
 ![Comparison with other crates, targetting zh-TW](violin-to-tw.svg)